Deploy OpenNebula on-prem with an ISO

 | UEFI boot screen | MBR boot screen |

-The Options are the following:
+The recommended options are the following:

-Install OpenNebula POCwill install a full OpenNebula frontend and the necessary software to make it a OpenNebula KVM hypervisorInstall OpenNebula Nodewill install only the KVM Hypervisor packages
+Install OpenNebula POCwill install a full OpenNebula Front-end and the necessary software to make it an OpenNebula KVM hypervisor node.Install OpenNebula Nodewill install only the KVM hypervisor packages to create a compute node or host that can be managed by the OpenNebula Front-end.

 Other options

-The options Test this media and Install ... are not recommended on remote console installations because they are slow and must send all the ISO data to compute a checksum.
-They may be useful installing from fast local media (i.e. a USB pendrive) if the unit is prone to error.The installation interface will be in text mode and will only ask for confirmation before deleting all the data on the first disk that it finds on a screen that looks like the following:
+The Test this media and Install ... options are only recommended for installation from fast local media (like a USB pendrive).
+These options will be slow when installing to remote infrastructure..The installation interface will be in text mode and will only ask for confirmation before deleting all the data on the first disk that it finds on a screen that looks like the following:

 Warning: data will be deleted